 Anger boiled white hot in Cindy's stomach at the sight before her.
 Instead of cowering, like she instinctually did, she decided to take a step forward in the Doctor's defense.
 She gulped down her fear despite how much she trembled, walking towards the monster and looking directly in its eyes.
 "You can take away everything that is sentimental and meaningful to me, but if you harm another hair on his head then I'll make sure that you'll never be able to get what you want from me!"

 All three of the aliens barked out a good laugh, but Cindy remained defiant, her expression stern.
 Lady Tremaine was the first to stop laughing and answer her seriously.
 "You self-righteous wench!
 What makes you think you're not going to do as we say?
-You're too weak-minded to have such stupid, idiotic thoughts!"
+You're powerless and weak to do anything about it!"

 Cindy's expression remained hard.
 "Oh yeah?
-I'm weak-minded?
 If I'm so weak, then how am I able to fight back for this long?
 How did you think I managed to get past all of the abuse and torture you put me through and still make it out?
-No matter how hard you try, I will keep fighting until the Doctor and I escape from this place, away from you and your devil spawn, for good!"
+No matter how hard you try, I will keep fighting until—"

-From the corner of her eye, she could have sworn she saw the Doctor put on a smile, one that she recognized from whenever he was proud of her for any milestones she achieved.
-However, it didn't take long for Anastasia and Drizella to come up behind Cindy, bite down on her neck, and letting her fall in an unconscious slumber on the ground.
-Cindy's attempts were in vain against their swift venom.
+It didn't take long for Anastasia and Drizella to come up behind Cindy, bite down on her neck, and letting her fall in an unconscious slumber on the ground.

 The Doctor, while drained, was determined and was slowly regaining strength after the ordeal he had faced in his TARDIS.
 He tried to break free of Lady Tremaine's claws, but it too was in vain.

 "Quit wriggling, worm," she spat at him, turning back to her daughters as she drained him ever so slightly, enough to keep him quiet.
 "Daughters, let me have the wench.
 We still need her in good health for tomorrow when the Duke and his men arrive at the door.
-You know what will go down; they will search the entire town for the murderer."
+You know what will go down: they will search the entire town for the murderer."
 She looked back at the Doctor, who was still trying, and failing, at getting himself free.
 Lady Tremaine's grin widened and turned to her eager daughters.
-They partly understood what their mother was going to generously offer them.
 "Have a light snack, my dears."

 Both siblings ran up to her second pair of arms eagerly.
 Lady Tremaine instantly halted their advances.
 "Remember to keep him alive!
 Nibble on him if you would like, but do not drain him to the point of collapse.
-We need him to make our escape, so keep that in mind.
-Keep him out of sight…" She loosened her grip as her daughters used their own alien limbs to drag the Doctor to their chambers.
+We need him to make our escape.
+Keep him out of sight."
+She loosened her grip as her daughters used their own alien limbs to drag the Doctor away.
 The Doctor was still alive and helpless to the situation, and even as he did struggle, the two sisters had proven to be too strong for him.